 The provided tests are focused on comparing the different ABLE variants against the main available state-of-the-art algorithms: WI-SURF, BRIEF-Gist, FAB-MAP and SeqSLAM.
 For evaluating WI-SURF and BRIEF-Gist, we developed implementations based on the SURF and BRIEF descriptors provided by the OpenCV libraries in version 3.01.
 OpenFABMAP (Glover et al, 2012) is the toolbox chosen for testing FAB-MAP, which is applied in a standard configuration and properly trained.
-The experiments for SeqSLAM are performed with the source code provided by OpenSeqSLAM (Sünderhauf et al, 2013).
-Besides, the parameters applied by the different ABLE versions in the tested datasets are summarized in Table 3.
+The experiments for SeqSLAM are performed with the source code provided by OpenSeqSLAM (Sünderhauf et al, 2013), which is implemented in Matlab, with respect to the other methods that are based on C/C++.
+Additionally, the parameters applied by the different ABLE versions in the tested datasets are summarized in Table 3.